Azure/azure-sdk-tools/packages/python-packages/doc-warden/README.md

 - Match a header exactly titled "Getting Started"

 Note that the regex is surrounded by quotation marks where the regex will break `yml` parsing of the configuration file.

+##### `known_presence_issues` and `known_content_issues` Configuration
+`doc-warden` is designed to crash builds if it detects failures.
+However, the vast majority of the time, these issues cannot be fixed immediately.
+In the above configuration, there are two paths highlighted as known issues.

+The first, `known_presence_issues`, tells warden that a presence failure detected at the specified paths _should be ignored_ and should not result in a crashed build.
+A `tuple` describing each known issue specifies both what the known issue is, as well as some sort of justification.
+Having an exception with an issueId attached is a good justification for not failing the build.

+> We're aware of this issue, and it is tracked in the following github issue.

+The `known_content_issues` parameter functions _identically_ to the `known_presence_issues` check.
+If a readme is listed as "already known" to have failures, the entire CI build will not be crashed by Warden.

 ## Provide Feedback